 Maximalist running shoes have been sweeping through the running world as a hot new footwear trend for runners.

 Initially, they made the biggest headway with ultra long distance runners, pioneered by Ultrarunner and Hoka One One athlete Karl Meltzer.
-Today, many people from runners to walkers to nurses are benefiting from Maximalist shoes.
+Today, many people, from runners to walkers to nurses, are benefiting from maximalist running shoes.